btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 - Standard ordinals, such as the BRC-20 standard
 - Ordinals that encode binary files, including certain text file types.
 - Ordinals defined by only a text string
 - Ordinals that did not fall into any of the above categories.
 A total of 181 of these were discovered.
+For this example, they were removed from the data set.

 ### Standard Ordinals

 Standard ordinals accounted for slightly more than 93.5% of the ordinals in our sample.
-All of them were type text/plain except for 2.96% of them which were application/json.
+They were type text/plain except for 2.96% of them which were application/json.

 It appears as though there are several different applications that use very similar but slightly different formats for creating ordinals.
 The standard ordinals provide a JSON object with metadata about the ordinal.
-The "p" field indicates which standard is being used.
+The "p" field indicates which protocol is being used.
 The "op" field is the operation being performed.

-Here are the different standards found in this test and the number of ordinals found for each standard.
+Here are the different protocols found in this test and the number of ordinals found for each protocol.

-Standard | Count | %
+Protocol | Count | %
 ---|---:|---:
 brc-20 | 542265 | 98.74
 orc-20 | 2525 | 0.46